camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-process-instance-query-count.html.md

 Query for the number of historic process instances that fulfill the given parameters.
-Takes the same parameters as the [Get Activity Instances](ref:#history-get-activity-instances-historic) method.
+Takes the same parameters as the [Get Process Instances](ref:#history-get-process-instances) method.

 Method